Test Track Rethemed Attraction Reopening Soon With New Scenes and Changes

 A post shared by Disney Parks (@disneyparks)

 We have now received a little bit more about the new attraction.
 The new ride queue will include six exhibits with each one focused on different vehicles and the people who created them.
-They'll focus on how those vehicles have brought us to the next developed vehicles.
+They’ll focus on how those vehicles have brought us to the next developed vehicles.
+We also know that there will be an all-new musical score for the ride.

 In a recent social media post, we could see parts of the inside of the attraction completely gutted with scaffolding everywhere.
 It really looks like they are making substantive changes to this ride.